 Dropbox does a fantastic job of nailing down why you need to choose them.
 They have separate signup for basic and business plans making it easy to select as per your need, thereby being specific with clear web copy and product positioning.

 Do you buy your product after checking all reviews, feedback, and online search of the product?
 Your customer does it too!
-They want to know their money is going to give them the right results.
+They want to know their money will give them the right results.

 Your current customers act as brand advocates.
 Get testimonials, raving reviews, and positive feedback as text or video from existing customers to elevate your brand positioning among your prospects.

-By focusing on writing persuasive product pages, you set yourself up for an actively engaged reader who is ready to buy from you.
+By focusing on writing persuasive product pages, you set yourself up for an actively engaged reader ready to buy from you.

 Patricia Vaz is a content creator/freelance writer with six years of content creation on digital marketing and tech topics.
 Her writing has helped her clients drive traffic and convert passive readers into active customers.
-Contact her at WritewithPat or LinkedIn, Twitter, Facebook, and Instagram.
+Contact her at WritewithPat or LinkedIn, Twitter, Facebook